-On the other hand there is growing evidence that markets have started to price in carbon emissions and demand higher returns from firms with higher total CO2 emissions (Bolton and Kacperczyk 2021).15 This finding is not consistent with the traditional view of divestment and downward sloping demand curves for stocks, since the carbon premium is not limited to the divestment targets in the fossil fuel sector, but is proportional to carbon emissions across all industries.
-Bolton and Kacperczyk (2021) also find that the carbon premium has increased significantly around 2015.
+On the other hand there is growing evidence that markets have started to price in carbon emissions and demand higher returns from firms with higher total CO2 emissions (Bolton and Kacperczyk, 2021).
+This finding is not consistent with the traditional view of divestment and downward sloping demand curves for stocks, since the carbon premium is not limited to the divestment targets in the fossil fuel sector, but is proportional to carbon emissions across all industries.
+(Bolton and Kacperczyk, 2021) also find that the carbon premium has increased significantly around 2015.
 Our view of divestment is consistent with this pricing evidence because the divestment narrative potentially affects all carbon emitters.
 We also provide a rationale for the observed timing: the initial peaks in virality around divestment pledges coincide with the observed increases in the carbon premium.

-We argue in this paper that the financial impact of the divestment movement is best understood through the lens of an economic narrative, even if narratives are not always easy to delineate empirically (Shiller 2017).
+We argue that the financial impact of the divestment movement is best understood through the lens of an economic narrative, even if narratives are not always easy to delineate empirically (Shiller, 2017).
 We overcome this empirical challenge by using Twitter data.

-Narratives have been defined as "stories people tell themselves, and each other, to make sense of human experience that is, to organize, explain, justify, predict and sometimes influence its course" (Bénabou, Falk, and Tirole 2018).
+Narratives have been defined as "stories people tell themselves, and each other, to make sense of human experience that is, to organize, explain, justify, predict and sometimes influence its course" (Bénabou et al., 2018).
 They are central to our cultures and social science has long recognized their role in shaping public opinion.
-Economists, however,
+Economists, however, have only recently turned to the study of narratives: traditionally economic theory has focused on individual decision making subject to constraints and beliefs (Akerlof and Snower, (2016).
+However, individual aspirations are often shaped by the stories people tell themselves, in other words social and economic narratives (Bénabou et al., 2018).